מִ/שְּׁאֵ֧ר

 State c — Construct — The noun is bound to the following word

-Morphological NotesPreposition מִן (assimilated with dagesh) + masculine singular noun in construct state.
-The construct form requires a following genitive to complete the sense ("flesh of …").
+Morphological NotesPreposition מִן ("from") + masculine singular common noun in construct state.

 View full lexicon entry for H7607 →